-Should choir members be forced to sing solo?
+Should we force our choir members to sing solo?

-The simple answer is: no student should ever be forced to do anything.
+The simple answer is: we should not force our students to do anything.
 So that brings us to a follow-up question:

-Should choir members be encouraged to sing solo?
+Should we encourage our choir members to sing solo?

 The answer is: definitely, but this question does not bring clarity or resolution to the age-old question about singing alone.
 Perhaps the best question here is:

-Should choir members be expected to sing solo?
+Should we expect our choir members to sing solo?

 Before I give my answer, I want to discuss the difference between the three opening questions.